tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** Last year my Tundra roster explanation took like six paragraphs and I'll be damned if I do that again, so let's condense things.
+**How did this roster happen?** Last year, my Tundra roster explanation took like six paragraphs and I'll be damned if I do that again.
+Let's condense:

 * **Beginning of the season** - 33 leaves Liquid and is given the keys to make the roster of his choice at Tundra.
 Saksa's the homie, he keeps Whitemon, brings Nightfall to carry, and temporarily gets Lorenof on mid.
 * **Middle of the season** - bzm exits OG contract jail and takes over mid.
 Dyrachyo, of former Gaimin Gladiators fame, replaces Nightfall as carry.
 * **End of the season** - Dyrachyo decides being an influencer/streamer is more fun than esports and retires.
-Tundra picks up the orphaned PVISION Crystallis as carry.
+Tundra picks up the orphaned PVISION Crystallis carry.
 * **Right before TI** - Whitemon can't get a visa to Germany and Tobi is recruited to stand-in.

 [Interesting stat I saw on /r/dota2:](https://www.reddit.com/r/DotA2/comments/1n4embf/for_the_third_year_in_a_row_tundra_will_attend_ti/) Tundra has had to attend the past 3 TIs with stand-ins.